Entally Assembly constituency

 Entally Assembly constituency is a Legislative Assembly constituency of Kolkata district in the Indian state of West Bengal.
+It is one of the seven vidhan sabha seats which fall under Kolkata Uttar Lok Sabha constituency.

 Overview

 As per order of the Delimitation Commission in respect of the Delimitation of constituencies in West Bengal, Entally Assembly constituency is composed of the following: